Audience monetization

 Advertiser

 An advertiser rate level is assigned to custom audiences intended for specific advertisers.
-An advertiser rate level is assigned to a specific Advertiser ID, which allows an advertiser to access the audience at the configured data rate.
+An advertiser rate level is assigned to a specific Advertiser ID, which allows an advertiser to access the audience at the configured data rate via their marketplace seat.

 Note